Do you know the difference between a joint mortgage and joint ownership? Check out our professional, in-depth guide on purchasing a property jointly.

 Remember that a significant factor here will be your credit score.
 If you've responsibly paid down whatever debt you owe, your credit score should reflect that fact.
 It depends on who your lender is and how they view your credit score and that of any partners you may have.
 Some will pay more attention to the middle score, and some will focus on the lower score.
 Others will look at the score of whoever earns more.

-Because there’s a wide variance in how lenders make their decisions, it’s wise to ask what individual lenders want to see before you apply.
-(Also, check your credit scores before heading in to speak to lenders!
+Because there's a wide variance in how lenders make their decisions, it's wise to prepare a list of questions to ask a mortgage lender before you apply.
+(Also, check your credit scores before heading in to speak to lenders!)

 Different lenders use varying approaches to assess joint credit profiles.
 Some lenders base decisions on the applicant with the lowest credit score, while others use the median score among all applicants.